 - Rust on flue pipes and the noticeable parts of the vents.

 - Little quantities of water dripped from the base of the chimney.

 - Presence of soot around the heating system

 Post Furnace Installation Procedures

 When your heater has actually been installed we make.
-Sure that we test it and retest it so that it maintains the quality and efficiency that it was developed for.
-Our service technician will walk you through your brand-new system and describe when future heater maintenance will be needed as well as helping you set up those beforehand.
+Sure that we test and retest it so that it maintains the quality and efficiency that it was developed for.
+Our service technician will walk you through your brand-new system and describe when future heater maintenance will be needed as well as help you set up those beforehand.
 A regular furnace setup should take about a day and can be quickly arranged with our dispatcher.
-Working around your schedule, we come to your home prepared using drop clothes, reveal covers and make sure that all work particles is contained so that it does not damage any of the carpet, walls and or hardwood floorings in your home.
+Working around your schedule, we come to your home prepared using drop clothes, reveal covers, and make sure that all work particles are contained so that it does not damage any of the carpet, walls, and or hardwood floorings in your home.

 Heating and Air Repair Guidelines